deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Not wanting to admit out loud that he was probably right, Adam forced himself to shut up and think, rather than argue any more.

-He kept to himself for the next couple of hours as the rest of the guys woke up, and as the morning routine of keeping the dorm clean and tidy unfolded – necessary, because it would have *reeked* of male musk, body odour and sweat otherwise – the simple chores gave his mind time to work.
+He kept to himself for the next couple of hours as the rest of the guys woke up, and as the morning routine of keeping the dorm clean and tidy unfolded---necessary, because it would have *reeked* of male musk, body odour and sweat otherwise---the simple chores gave his mind time to work.

 For their part, the guys clearly sensed that he wasn't in a talkative mood, and were cool with that.
-They were just there, solid and dependable and giving him exactly what he needed – room and quiet to think.
+They were just there, solid and dependable and giving him exactly what he needed---room and quiet to think.
 He appreciated that hugely.

 They were in the middle of hanging out the laundry when the dorm's phone rang.
 Akiyama fielded it.